 The community is supportive of local education efforts and generates nearly $6.8 million in revenues each year toward the school district’s annual budget of approximately $19 million.

-Approximately 70 percent of high school graduates continue their education at two and four year post secondary institutions.
+Approximately 70 percent of high school graduates continue their education at two and four year post-secondary institutions.
 Remaining students enter employment, the military, or apprenticeship programs.
-Halifax students participate in state and national testing programs including the PSSA, Keystone Exams, and College Board Exams.
+Halifax students participate in state and national testing programs including the PSSA, NOCTI, Keystone Exams, and College Board Exams.

-High School course offerings are diverse and include a variety of options in English, Social Studies, Mathematics, Science, Work-based Learning, Art, Music, Technology Education, Business Education, Health, Physical Education, and Family & Consumer Sciences.
-The district's partnership with the Upper Dauphin School District and Dauphin County Technical School affords students opportunities to specialize in a number of career and technical education programs.
-High School students are able to earn college credit through Advanced Placement and the College in the High School courses.
-Middle School curricular offerings focus on reinforcement and refinement of basic skills with courses in Reading, English, Social Studies, Mathematics, Algebra, Science, Business Education, World Language, Health, Physical Education, Art, Technology Education, and Music.
-Elementary students receive instruction in reading, writing, language arts, social studies, mathematics, science, health, music, guidance, computer skills, and art.
-All of the district's students participate in the Discovery Character Education program.
+High School course offerings are diverse and include a variety of options in English, Social Studies, Mathematics, Science (STEM), Work-based Learning, Art, Music, Technology Education, Business Education, Health, Physical Education, and Family & Consumer Sciences.
+The district's partnership with the Upper Dauphin School District and Dauphin County Technical School affords students opportunities to specialize in several career and technical education programs.
+High School students can earn college credit through Advanced Placement and College in the High School courses.
+Middle School curricular offerings focus on reinforcement and refinement of basic skills with courses in Reading, English, Social Studies, Mathematics, Algebra, Science (STEM), Business Education, World Language, Health, Physical Education, Art, Technology Education, and Music.
+Elementary students receive instruction in reading, writing, language arts, social studies, mathematics, science, health, music, guidance, computer skills, world language, and art.
+All the district's students participate in the Discovery Character Education program.
 CAOLA, an online education program is available to all interested students in grades 6 through 12.

 The following activities support the high school's academic program: Band, FBLA (Business Club), Chorus, Conservation Club, Coral (Literary Magazine), Drama Club, Environmental Club, FCCLA, Future Teachers of America, HiLite (School Newspaper), Indoor Guard, Language Club, National Honor Society, Percussion Club, Prom Club, Stand Tall, Student Council, Varsity Club, and Wildcat (Yearbook).
 Middle school extra-curricular activities include: Future Homemakers of America, Newsletter, Student Council, and Yearbook.
 A parent-teacher student organization supports a wide range of events.
 Elementary extra-curricular activities are sponsored by the Parent-Teacher Organization.
 In addition to program meetings and various special events, the PTO sponsors Grandparent's Day, School Curriculum Fair, and a variety of educational trips.